canrollas/ML-Based-Melanoma-Diagnosis-System/readme.md

 Training workflows and experimentation are documented across several Jupyter notebooks:

+### >Navigating the Notebooks

+If you wish to explore the training process and model analysis in detail, we recommend starting by reading the `README.md` located in the **notebooks directory**.
+It provides an overview of the entire project structure and guides you through the workflow.

+The notebooks are organized into subdirectories that reflect each phase of the project:

+* **`initial_model/`**
+  This folder contains the initial training experiments where a base model was trained **without any fine-tuning**.
+It establishes a performance baseline and helps identify limitations that motivated further improvements.

+* **`weak_decision_investigation/`**
+  This directory focuses on analyzing **ambiguous predictions**, specifically those with confidence levels in the range of **0.45 < x < 0.55**.
+These borderline cases are examined to understand the weaknesses of the initial model and to provide insight into why certain decisions were uncertain.

+* **`fine_tune_process/`**
+  Here, we applied **hyperparameter tuning** using a **random search** strategy.
+The goal was to optimize model performance and reduce overfitting observed in earlier stages.
+This notebook demonstrates the tuning process and presents the selected optimal configuration.

+* **`gradcam_process/`**
+  To offer interpretability and clinical insight, this folder includes **Grad-CAM-based visualizations** that show which regions the model focuses on when making predictions.
+These visual cues can help medical professionals assess the model's decision rationale and identify whether it's attending to medically relevant features.

+* **`metrics_evaluation/`**
+  This final notebook evaluates the trained model using various performance metrics such as **F1-score**, **ROC-AUC**, **precision**, and **recall**.
+Visualizations and classification reports are also provided to give a comprehensive view of the model’s diagnostic ability.

+Each of these stages builds upon the previous one, resulting in a robust pipeline for training, tuning, interpreting, and evaluating a deep learning model for melanoma classification.

 ### Initial Training Phase

 * **2,000 images** were initially used to train a base model.